In his lecture we're going to look at the shoulder region,

 But what we can see is that between pectoralis major here and deltoid,

-we have this deltopectoral triangle and that in trianglism important as it receives the cephalic vein.
+we have this deltopectoral triangle, and that triangle is important as it receives the cephalic vein.

-As we mentioned the previous lecture, the cephalic vein passing up towards the axillary vein,

-runs in the deltoid triangle
+the cephalic vein passing up towards the axillary vein runs in the deltopectoral triangle

-and here we have the formation of deltopectoral triangle.
+and here we have the formation of the deltopectoral triangle.

-Here we can se pectoralis major and we can see serratus anterior.
+So here we can see pectoralis major and we could see serratus anterior.

-we can see pectoralis minor and here we're gonna see some of the digits of serratus anterior.
+we can see pectoralis minor and here we can see some of the digits of serratus anterior.